|

 I walked into the video shop for the sale, I never

-thought I would find such a unique movie like 'Cosy
+thought I would find such a unique movie like

-home-movie-like photocopied cover and the movie's
+of it's home-movie-like photocopied cover and

-tag line, "HANG ON BABY
+the movie's tag line, "HANG ON BABY

 IT'S A WILD RIDE".
+Looking at the back I

-Looking at the back I saw stereotypical blurbs about
+saw stereotypical blurbs about people that are

-people that are 'different' and that they make easy
+'different' and that they make easy targets.

 This

-movie was made in Australia during the seventies (completed
+movie was made in Australia during the seventies

-1978) and you really have to watch it two or three
+(completed 1978) and you really have to watch

-times to really understand it.
-Not that it has any
+it two or three times to really understand it.

-big underlying meaning (or if it does everyone one
+if it does everyone one who I've shown the movie

-who I've shown the movie to hasn't seen one), but
+to hasn't seen one), but the sound it terrible

-the sound it terrible and you must turn the volume
+and you must turn the volume right up and listen

-right up and listen closely if you want to decipher
+closely if you want to decipher what the actors

-what the actors are saying.
+are saying.

 Being

-set in the seventies, it give a good insight to what
+set in the seventies, it give a good insight to

-sideburns, turtle-neck jumpers and old Holdens and
+of huge sideburns, turtle-neck jumpers and old

-but I think I had worked out what is going on but
+hard to follow, but I think I had worked out what

-not why.
-It is about two 'different' bikers who win
+is going on but not why.
+It is about two 'different'

-a thousand dollars and an auto show for their bikes.
+bikers who win a thousand dollars and an auto

-The main character, Cosy Cool (played by Gary Young),
+Cool (played by Gary Young), then goes out and

-then goes out and spends most of it on cocaine; this
+spends most of it on cocaine; this is the only

-nothing more of his drug habit is shown.
+more of his drug habit is shown.

 From

-there they go and camp by a river and meet some girls
+there they go and camp by a river and meet some

-of Cosy and Gracious Grytt (his friend) there is a
+Between scenes of Cosy and Gracious Grytt (his

-scene of two guys talking about luring Cosy and Gracious
+friend) there is a scene of two guys talking about

-to Sackville for an unknown reason.
-We later find
+luring Cosy and Gracious to Sackville for an unknown

-out that this is to frame them for the murder of two
+reason.
+We later find out that this is to frame

-girls who were really sacrificed during a dark occult
+sacrificed during a dark occult ritual.

 Well,

-the Sackville posse chases the two bikers for a while
+the Sackville posse chases the two bikers for

-(by accident, of cause).
-The movie ends with the Comanchero
+made crash (by accident, of cause).
+The movie

-rifles and chains at the ready.
-A prologue follows
+towards the posse with rifles and chains at the

-this detailing the fates' of the main characters of
+of the main characters of the movie; it is during

-the movie is a true story.
+this time that it hints that the movie is a true

 Although

-the plot is nothing special, it is still a very entertaining
+the plot is nothing special, it is still a very

-because of the terrible editing.
-The editors decided
+entertaining because of the terrible editing.

-to include some scenes twice, probably to save on
+The editors decided to include some scenes twice,

-production costs by including the same scene more
+probably to save on production costs by including

-than one and change the voice over.
-They also include
+the same scene more than one and change the voice

-at least 20 minutes of drag racing and cars at a motor
+drag racing and cars at a motor show.
+One memorable

-show.
-One memorable scene is one where Cosy is trying
+scene is one where Cosy is trying to do a wheelie

-to do a wheelie and ends up stacking his bike on the
+and ends up stacking his bike on the side of the

-side of the road.
-This wouldn't be too noticeable
+road.
+This wouldn't be too noticeable normally,

-normally, but the next scene is exactly the same except
+but the next scene is exactly the same except

 he doesn't crash.